mbrenn3/3D-printed-oxygen-devices/lab-notebook.md

+050714
+---

-rm The device is placed in the dish not weighted down
+The device is placed in the dish not weighted down

 Vacuum was started soon after time point 5